mpampuch/nextflow-notes/README.md

 ```

 The `prepare_genome_samtools(params.genome)` is a  valid call to a process because `params.genome` will be converted from a string into a value channel.

+## Biocontainers

+Each program should have its own designated container.
+Don't create containers with too many things or things your don't need.

+Run only one process per container: In almost all cases, you should only run a single process in a single container.
+Decoupling applications into multiple containers makes it much easier to scale horizontally and reuse containers.
+If that service depends on another service, make use of container linking.

+Biocontainers is a project to create a docker container for every recipe they have in bioconda.

+Sometimes you'll need to have a container with more than one tool, in this case there is a multi-package container.

+You can request a multi-package container here: https://biocontainers.pro/multipackage